wherby/dora/README.md

 ## The Licence

 From 2024/07/25 the license is changed to GPL-V3, any non-commercial usage of the lib MUST apply the latest license.
-Commercial user MUST have additional agreement before use.
+Commercial user MUST have additional agreement from author before use.